MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## Modes

-When Priority is 0 the SVCB record is in Alias Mode.
-Otherwise, it is in Service Mode.
+When SvcPriority is 0 the SVCB record is in AliasMode.
+Otherwise, it is in ServiceMode.

 Within a SVCB RRSet,
 all RRs SHOULD have the same Mode.
-If an RRSet contains a record in Alias Mode, the recipient MUST ignore any Service Mode records in the set.
+If an RRSet contains a record in AliasMode, the recipient MUST ignore any ServiceMode records in the set.

-## SVCB records: Alias Mode
+### AliasMode

-In Alias Mode, the SVCB record acts like a CNAME alias pointing to Target, but only aliases SVCB queries.
-SVCB RRSets SHOULD only contain a single record in Alias Mode.
+In AliasMode, the SVCB record acts like a CNAME alias pointing to TargetName, but only aliases SVCB queries.
+SVCB RRSets SHOULD only contain a single record in AliasMode.
 If multiple records are present, clients or recursive resolvers SHOULD pick one at random.

-The primary purpose of Alias Mode is to allow aliasing at the zone apex, where CNAME is not allowed.
+The primary purpose of AliasMode is to allow aliasing at the zone apex, where CNAME is not allowed.
 For example, if an operator of https://example.com wanted to point HTTPS requests to a service operating at svc.example.net,